delingren/walle/remote_transmitter.md

   - 1: Button code
   - 2 & 3: these two bytes contain the X and Y coordinates.
 Each coordinate is a unsigned 8 bit integer.
 This gives us the range of [0 - 255] for either axis.

+In the next section, let's look at how the code is decoded and interpreted at the receiving side.

 ## Control Treads with a Joystick
 Wall-E's movements are controlled by two treads, just like a tank or a bulldozer.
 The left and right treads can move independently.
 And I want to use a joystick to control its movements.
 Since a 2-axis joystick has 2 degrees of freedom, just like the treads, it should be possible to map the joystick positions to the tread movements precisely.
 And I want the mapping to be intuitive as well.
 It turned out that this isn't super trivial.
 So I am going to elaborate a little in this section.